ahmed-mohamed-101/ITI-training/README.md

 # ITI-training
-this is some web templates i made in this training
+this is some templates i made that is not responsive.